johnshearing/PrivateKeyVault/README.md

 ### Todo List

+#### Phone App
+Make phone app that from OpenCV 3 python app in ecryption repository that decodes a qr-code parade back into text.
+This text file will be smaller and therefore easier to send via Internet.
+Although posting the qr-videos on YouTube is also an option.

 #### Hardware Items Todo
 Install a momentary **Scan** button on the face of the brick.
 Pressing the button starts the scan.